YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 2. Supplementary Instance (SI) replication

 BC replication provides business continuity for systems of record.
 Updates applied at an originating instance replicate in near real-time to a replicating instance.
 To help ensure this consistency, BC replication prohibits locally generated database updates on a replicating secondary instance.
-For example with instances named A and B, business logic processed on instance A can be streamed to instance B so that should A ever go down, B can immediately take over and provide continuity.
+For example, with instances named A and B, business logic processed on instance A can be streamed to instance B so that should A ever go down, B can immediately take over and provide continuity.
 In order to ensure that B produces results consistent with A, B can contain only material state information that is also in A.

-Updates applied at an originating instance replicate in near real-time to as many as sixteen replicating instances each of which can propagate further down to as many as sixteen replicating instances.
+Updates applied at an originating instance replicate in near real-time to as many as sixteen replicating instances, each of which can propagate further down to as many as sixteen replicating instances.
 Each replicating instance can further replicate to as many as sixteen replicating instances and so on.
 When an originating instance becomes unavailable, any downstream instance can become the replacement originating instance to keep the application available.

 In the following illustration, A is the originating primary instance and B and C are its replicating instances.
 C is also a propagating primary instance because it further replicates to D. This BC replication configuration can also be described as a B←A→C→D configuration.